This topic describes the scenario, process, configuration, and configuration examples of role-based single sign-on (SSO).

 Configure role-based SSO

-Before you use role-based SSO, you must set configurations to establish trust between Alibaba Cloud and your IdP.
+Before you implement role-based SSO, you must establish trust between Alibaba Cloud and your IdP.

 - To make sure that your IdP is trusted by Alibaba Cloud, you must configure the IdP